Theresa May to 'reflect' after disastrous election result

 "People have said they have had quite enough of austerity politics," he said, repeating his campaign promises to push for better funding for health and education.

-Labour performed above all expectations at the ballot box, winning 261 seats with one result yet to come.
+Labour performed above all expectations at the ballot box, winning 262 seats.

 "I think it's pretty clear who won this election," Corbyn told reporters.